 Many corporations and businesses are now encouraging their staff to take a twenty-minute break to experience the relaxing benefits of on-site massage.
 Clients report that after seated acupressure they feel energised and refreshed.

 Seated acupressure massage is gentle and non-invasive so it is suitable for everyone.
 Be sure to tell the therapist if you have any recent fractures or sprains, or if you suffer from diabetes or any other long-standing medical condition.

 See also On-site Massage.

-Use the form at the top of this page or the links below to search for Seated Acupressure Massage.
+Use the links below to search for Seated Acupressure Massage practitioners.

 Directory of CThA approved